-Personal, Social, Health, Citizenship and Careers Education (PSHCE) is taught by tutors and all students have two 20-minute sessions per week.
+Personal, Social, Health Education (PHSE), Citizenship, Careers and Relationships and Sex Education (RSE) are taught by tutors and all students have two 20-minute sessions per week.

-In Years 7 and 8 students have an 'Option' lesson in their weekly timetable.
-Students choose from a wide range of subjects - eg. Sports Leadership, Art, Drama, Technology, Creative Writing, Music Technology.
+In Years 7 and 8 students currently have an 'Option' lesson in their weekly timetable.
+Students choose from a wide range of subjects - eg. Sports Leadership, Art, Drama, Technology, Creative Geography, History, Music Technology.
 This prepares students for the very important choices they will be making about Options soon after arriving in Upper School and adds some popular variety to our KS3 curriculum.